Newmarket State High School

-Newmarket State High School was a secondary school in the suburb of Newmarket in Brisbane, Queensland, Australia.
-From its establishment on 29 January 1963 to its closure on 13 December 1996, it was located on land between Banks Street and Brent Street in what is now Laurence Street, Daniel Place, Nelson Place and associated housing developments.
+Newmarket State High School was a secondary school in the suburb of Newmarket in Brisbane, (Queensland, Australia).
+It was located 5 km from the city in the north-west of Brisbane, part of South East Queensland.
+The school's entrance was off Banks Street, with the school located on land between Banks Street and Brent Street in what is now Laurence Street, Daniel Place, Nelson Place, and associated developments.
+The school site was in the City of Brisbane local government area for the entirety of its operation.